emilybrooks/emilybrooks.github.io/tms.md

 Talk to the shaman
 Go up the stairs

+Use an attractor spray
+Fight the balrogs in the corner
+(don't knock them down)
+Keep fighting this until everyone is level 25
+-	Itsuki zio
+	Kiria bufu
+	Tsubasa ice pack, or auto if everyone is at full health

-Fight encounter near south door (use an attractor spray) Barbarian encounter
+Fight encounter near south door
+Barbarian encounter
 Need: